kick3r99/Kickbot/README.txt

-Run in CMD not in VSCode
+use python -m bot
-use bot-env\Scripts\activate to open venv after use python -m bot
+python -O -m bot for prod
 I could probably make this into a .bat maybe later